mashenkaPas/minishell/README.md

 # Access-

 access() checks whether the calling process can access the file pathname.
 If pathname is a symbolic link, it is dereferenced.

+# pid_t
+data type stands for process identification and it is used to represent process ids.